The winner of the 2013 Guggenheim-Lehrman Prize in Military History was Allen C. Guelzo, for Gettysburg: The Last Invasion.

 - The Bombing War: Europe, 1939-1945 by Richard Overy (Allen Lane/Penguin Books)

-The inaugural Guggenheim-Lehrman Prize in Military History will be awarded on March 17, 2014, at a ceremony in New York City.
+The inaugural Guggenheim-Lehrman Prize in Military History was awarded on March 17, 2014, at a ceremony in New York City.
 The prize is the sum of $50,000.
-A shortlist of finalists will be announced in January 2014.

 The intent of the prize is to draw public attention to military history not only as an important staple of education in the areas of international relations, diplomacy, and conflict studies, but also as a subject in which any educated citizen should be interested.
 The study of steps to war, the conduct of military campaigns, and diplomatic responses to war can play an essential role in the quest for a more peaceable future.